Lycheus/SHORE/README.md

-# SHORE
-SHORE: RISC-V Memory Safety in C
+# SHORE: RISC-V Memory Safety in C

 This is the repository for the accelerating pointer-based memory safety enforcement on RISC-V.
 Please refer to the DAC 2021 paper (link: ...) for detail of the implementation